DreamPurchaseZnz/English_learning/words about life2.md

 The moive has been criticized for legitimizing violence to treat sb leniently
-The threat of sanction is the most powerful lever for peace
+The threat of sanction is the most powerful lever for peace you are at liberty to say what you like
+The moive takes considerable liberies with the novel that is based on tear/rip sb limb from limb risk your life and limb
+This technique is  useful but it has its limitation The hat had become limp and shapeless
+Linguistic and cultural barriers a literal translation liver and onions chicken liver
+You essay is littered with spelling mistakes bank loans with low interest rates log in/on; log off/out
+There is no logic to their claim a longitudinal study of aging
+The organization broke loose from its sponsors Teenagers need a place to let loose

+Raise/ lower your sights
+raise/ lower the temperature
+a lull in a conversation/fighting the lull before the storm